Range 12 Fire: Affected areas

+Lawsuit

+A lawsuit was filed by ranchers in the area due to loss of property, but was dismissed due to questions of jurisdiction.
+Even though there were no findings from the Anderson v.
+United States of America case, the dismissal document from May 21, 2019, points to a cause for the fire:

 The Army training unit continued to engage in live fire training exercises through the afternoon on July 30, 2016.
 At approximately 4:40 p.m., one of the Army training unit's soldier's fired a machine gun at a target using tracer rounds.
 SJF ¶ 74.
 One of the tracer rounds ricocheted from the target area and landed on some brush, which started a brush fire.
 Id.
 The fire spread beyond the YTC and onto Plaintiffs' rangeland properties, causing property damage to Plaintiffs' cattle businesses.